DfMALab/MaterialPass/README.md

 ### Usage
 1. Speed up System Dynamics and Circular Economy
 2. Integrating GIS, CAD, BIM, PLM, CAM, VFX, XR, and other different worlds together
-3. Better focus on Geometry, Optics, Physics, and Perception which will advance some areas like Computer Graphics and Artificial Intelligence (AI), projects like [PyTorch3D](https://github.com/facebookresearch/pytorch3d)
+3. Better focus on Geometry, Optics, Physics, and Perception which will advance some areas like Computer Graphics and Artificial Intelligence (AI), projects like [Kaolin](https://github.com/NVIDIAGameWorks/kaolin) and [PyTorch3D](https://github.com/facebookresearch/pytorch3d)

 ### Proposal